-Board of Director Memberships: In addition to serving on the Board of FMC Technologies, Ms. Devine serves on the Board of Directors of the following public companies: John Bean Technologies Corporation and Technip.
-Ms. Devine is also a Board member of the following non-public companies: Washington Middle School for Girls and the Woodstock Theological Center at Georgetown University.
+Board of Director Memberships: In addition to serving on our Board, Ms. Devine serves on the Boards of Directors of the following public companies: John Bean Technologies Corporation and Technip.
+Ms. Devine is also a Board member of the following non-public companies: Washington Middle School for Girls, the Partnership for Educational Solutions and the Woodstock Theological Center at Georgetown University.
 She is also a member of the Council on Foreign Relations.
-Ms. Devine is a former director of Independence Air, Inc., Aquatic Energy, LLC and Det Norske Veritas.
+Ms. Devine is a former director of Aquatic Energy, LLC and Det Norske Veritas.

-Why this Director is an Asset to Our Board: Ms. Devine brings to our Board her (1) independence, (2) financial expertise, (3) extensive corporate governance experience as corporate secretary of a major U.S. public company, the vice chairman of a major public Norwegian company and prior and current experience as a member of the boards of both public and private companies, (4) international and U.S. governmental experience in various positions at the White House, the American Embassy in Paris, France, and the U.S. Department of Justice and as the manager of a major U.S. public company's international government relations, (5) academic experience as a Fellow at Harvard University's Belfer Center and (6) contribution to the Board in a way that enhances perspective through diversity of experience.
+Why this Director is an Asset to Our Board: Ms. Devine brings to our Board her (1) independence; (2) financial expertise; (3) extensive corporate governance experience as corporate secretary of a major U.S. public company, the vice chairman of a major Norwegian energy company and prior and current experience as a member of the boards of both public and private companies; (4) international and U.S. governmental experience in various positions at the White House, the American Embassy in Paris, France, and the U.S. Department of Justice and as the manager of a major U.S. public company's international government relations; (5) academic experience as a Fellow at Harvard University's Belfer Center and (6) contribution to the Board in a way that enhances perspective through diversity of experience.

-John T. Gremp
+John T. Gremp Age: 61 Director Since: 2011